Free computer Tutorials

 Visual Basic .NET Forms

-In the Visual Basic NET design time environment, the first thing to concentrate on is that funny grey square with all the dots on it.
+In the Visual Basic NET design time environment, the first thing to concentrate on is that strange, big square in the top left.
 That's called a form.
 It's actually the pretty bit of your programme, the part that others will see when they launch your masterpiece.
 Granted, it doesn't look too attractive at the moment, but you'll soon discover ways to lick it into shape.
-Here's what it looks like:

 Congratulations!
 You have now created your very first programme.
 It should look like this:

 Click the Red X on the form to stop it from running.
-You will then be returned to the form with the dots on it.
+You will then be returned to the software environment.

-If you compare the first form with the one above, you'll see they look quite different.
-That's because the one above is actually a real programme, something you could package and sell to unsuspecting village idiots.
+If you compare the form when you create a new project with the one above when its running, you'll see that they look very similar.
+But the one above is actually a real programme, something you could package and sell to unsuspecting village idiots.

 So what's going on?
 Why the two different views?
 Well, Visual Basic has two distinct environments, a Design environment and a Debug environment.
 Design Time is where you get to play about with the form, spruce it up, add textboxes, and buttons, and labels (and code, of course ); Debug is where you can test your programme and see how well it performs.
 Or doesn't perform, as is usually the case.